 - i.
 Required employee training to prevent and reduce stormwater pollution from activities such as park and open space maintenance, fleet and building maintenance, new construction and land disturbances and stormwater system maintenance. - ii.
 For facilities not requiring a separate NPDES Industrial Permit that conduct activities described in 40 CFR 122.26 (b)(14) such as vehicle maintenance facilities, fueling stations, salt storage, waste transfer stations, composting facilities and bus terminals, a Stormwater Pollution Prevention Plan (SWP3), shall be developed and implemented using the industrial permit SWP3 as a guide. - iii.
 MS4 must adopt maintenance activities, schedules, inspection procedures, and proper waste disposal for controls to reduce pollutants. - iv.
+Salt piles must be covered and brine tanks and/or liquid road treatments must have secondary containment or barrier protection. - v.
+For soil disturbance associated with ditch/MS4 maintenance, soil must be stabilized within 2 days (within 50 feet of surface water of the State) or within 7 days (not within 50 feet of surface water of the State) of reaching final grade or if the area is to remain inactive for more than 14 days. - vi.
+For watersheds with TMDLs for total suspended solids (Olentangy), nutrients (Big Darby, Big Walnut, Olentangy), or pathogens (Big Darby, Big Walnut, Olentangy, Walnut Creek), implementation of one of the following options (1) street sweeping twice per year; (2) catch basin cleaning program; (3) leaf/yard waste collection program; or (4) quarterly facility inspections and documentation of SWPPP facilities. - vii.
 New flood management projects must be assessed for impacts on water quality.
 Existing projects should also be evaluated for opportunities to incorporate additional water quality protection devices and practices.

-The application of the NPDES permit requirements to Phase II communities presents some significant challenges for some agency partners participating in the Franklin county NPDES program.
+The application of the NPDES permit requirements to Phase II communities presents some significant challenges for some agency partners participating in the Franklin County NPDES program.
 Employees of agencies with small staff resources are responsible for more diverse group of tasks.
 However, the nature of MCM #6 is specific to each agency partner and facility.
 It was determined that the most effective way to meet the intended program goals of MCM #6 was to utilize the greater NPDES program staff resources to provide training and guidance to Agency partners and facility managers.
 Agency partners and facility managers could develop appropriate procedures or controls after evaluating their operations, resources and facilities.
 They could also draw on resources and expertise available through the Franklin County NPDES program to for guidance and assistance when needed.

-Actions completed under this MCM have included facilitating training and communication with partner agencies and providing guidance for the evaluation of municipal facilities and the development of SWPPs where appropriate.
+Actions completed under this MCM have included facilitating training and communication with partner agencies and providing guidance for the evaluation of municipal facilities and the development of SWPPPs where appropriate.
 The goal and intent has been to efficiently provide to the key personnel for each partner agency, the knowledge to examine and manage their own actions and facilities to reduce stormwater pollution discharging from streets, parking lots, open spaces, salt storage area, fueling stations and vehicle maintenance facilities to local waterways.

-It is recommended that agency partners have appropriate operation and maintenance programs which include procedures, maintenance schedules and inspection schedules designed prevent or reduce pollutant runoff from municipal operations.
+It is recommended that agency partners have appropriate operation and maintenance programs which include procedures, maintenance schedules and inspection schedules designed to prevent or reduce pollutant runoff from municipal operations.
 Items covered may include but are not limited to:

 - a.
-Storing potential pollutants inside or under cover,
+Storing potential pollutants inside or under cover

-- b. proper disposal of waste,
+- b. proper disposal of waste

-- c. salt storage and handling,
+- c. salt storage and handling

 - d. oil water separator maintenance

 - e.
 MS4 maintenance and waste disposal

-- f. street sweeping,
+- f. street sweeping

 - g. trash pickup along roads

 - h. minimization and safe use of herbicides and pesticides